estevez-dev/estevez-dev.github.io/smart-home/index.md

 ---
 ## Home Assistant smart home configuration documented

 I'm working on the documentation for my current and future smart home setup to show an example of how awesome Home Assistant could be.
 Each item will become a link soon.
+See [all posts below](#posts) for more.
 {: .notice--info}

 * Home Assistant Blue server